wenjiepei/wenjiepei.github.com/index.md

 ## About Me

 <img align="right" width='140' src="5_sss.png">
-Wenjie Pei is a tenured Associate Professor with the Harbin Institute of Technology, Shenzhen, China.
+Wenjie Pei is a Professor with the Harbin Institute of Technology, Shenzhen, China.
 <br />
 He got his Ph.D. at Pattern Recognition and Computer Vision Lab, Delft University of Technology and worked with [Prof. David Tax (TU Delft)](https://scholar.google.com/citations?user=Q9U33SsAAAAJ) and [Dr. Laurens van der Maaten (Facebook AI Research)](https://lvdmaaten.github.io/).
 Before joining Harbin Institute of Technology, he was a Senior Researcher on Computer Vision at Tencent Youtu X-Lab.
 In 2016, he was a visiting scholar with the Carnegie Mellon University (__CMU__).
 His research interests lie in Computer Vision and Pattern Recognition including sequence modeling, deep learning, video/image captioning, image synthesis, etc.